-While the Bank of England recently announced plans to scrap mortgage affordability assessments, getting a traditional mortgage can still be problematic in our later years.
-This is because many conventional mortgage lenders still maintain relatively tight lending criteria and affordability checks, especially in later life.
-In our later years, income may be limited and regular repayments challenging to maintain.
+Getting a traditional mortgage can be problematic in our later years.
+This is because many conventional mortgage lenders still maintain relatively tight lending criteria, especially in later life.
+In our later years, retirement income may be limited and regular repayments challenging to maintain.
 However, this has created a subsector, retirement mortgages, focused on older borrowers who often have significant equity in their property.

-What are the mortgage options in later life?
+What are your mortgage options in later life?

 Remortgage to release equity